 Nobody likes conflict, right!
-Well, other than those who are into ‘drama’, who stir up trouble for the thrill of it, or who use conflict as a means of control.
+Well, other than people who are into ‘drama’, who stir up trouble for the thrill of it, or who use conflict as a means of control.
 But most sane people don’t like conflict.
 And why should they?
-It’s upsetting, it’s risky, it’s challenging.
+It’s upsetting; it’s risky; it’s challenging.

-However, sometimes conflict is absolutely necessary.
+However, sometimes conflict is essential.
 And in our desire to avoid it, we can unwittingly make matters worse.

 1. We let the bully rule